Bmcunningham4/Pang_Cun_P2/README.md

 # Project Description:

 The Multi-App Home Menu is a collaborative effort by Ben Cunningham and Isaac Pang.
 The project is designed to provide users with a convenient and centralized interface for accessing a collection of separate applications, each serving a distinct purpose/ providng certain functionality.

+In order to use our Multi-App Menu, clone this repository and locate the home_page.py file and run it!!